wildcraft958/VLM-FO1/README.md

 pip install -v -e . --no-build-isolation
 ```

-If the script does not find CUDA headers, it automatically falls back to compiling the CPU-only variant so editable installs continue to work.
+If the script does not find CUDA headers, it skips the build entirely and the runtime loader falls back to the pure Python stub so editable installs continue to work.

 **Colab / ephemeral environments**

 1. `pip install --upgrade torch torchvision` (choose the CUDA wheel available on Colab).
 2. `cd detect_tools/upn/ops && pip install -e . --no-build-isolation`.

-If CUDA headers such as `cusparse.h` are missing (the default on Colab), the install succeeds and the runtime loader prints a warning before using the safe CPU fallback.
-When you later develop on a machine with a CUDA toolkit, simply reinstall the ops package to pick up the optimized kernels.
+If CUDA headers such as `cusparse.h` are missing (the default on Colab), the installer now skips building the native extension and the runtime loader prints a warning before using the safe CPU fallback.
+When you later develop on a machine with a CUDA toolkit, reinstall the ops package to pick up the optimized kernels.

 ## 🚀 Quick Start